 ix) The Company neither subsidiaries nor associates and nor joint ventures, hence the requirements with respect to the number of layers as prescribed under section 2(87) of the Companies Act, 2013 read with the Companies (Restriction on number of layers) Rules, 2017 is not applicable.

-x) Utilisation of borrowed funds and share premium
+x) Utilization of borrowed funds and share premium

 1) The Company has not advanced or loaned or invested funds to any other persons or entities, including foreign entities (intermediaries) with the understanding that the intermediaries shall: